 A native of India, Puneet is a Finance & Accounting Major.
 He completed his MBA from Goa Institute of Management, India and worked for Citibank prior to joining GE.

-She graduated from Miami University in Oxford, Ohio.
-Ms. Miller and her husband have three children.
+She and her husband have three children.

 Ms. Peters first joined the company through the Human Resource Management Program of GE Appliances in 1979.
 Her assignments included organization and staffing in Louisville, Kentucky, and employee relations in Columbia, Maryland.